trinhshub/EUC-Abstract/README.md

 <img width="777" alt="image" src="https://user-images.githubusercontent.com/47671910/68419951-dc232380-0160-11ea-86e4-cdc86c25db21.png">

-Please shoot me an email if you would like a copy of this paper.
-It is currently under review for publication.
+Please shoot me an email if you would like to learn more details.